zacbraddy/Vimispirational/README.md

 |Plugin name|Link|Why?|
 ---|---|---
-Sensible|https://github.com/tpope/vim-sensible|The defaults on vim are showing their age a bit and sensible makes vim at it's core behave a little more like you'd expect a modern editor to act
+Sensible|https://github.com/tpope/vim-sensible|The defaults on vim are showing their age a bit and sensible makes vim at it's core behave a little more like you'd expect a modern editor to act.
+NERDTree|https://github.com/scrooloose/nerdtree|A file tree for exploring folders and opening up files, I know we're editing in a terminal but there's no need to go overboard here!
+I don't want to have to type out every file I want to open. vim-devicons|https://github.com/ryanoasis/vim-devicons|Pretty icons for use in NERDTree to show for different files and obviously I can use these for other places that need icons as well vim-gitgutter|https://github.com/airblade/vim-gitgutter|Shows icons for lines that have been modified and added in files that I open that are in a git repo.
+This opens up the ability to us `[c` and `]c` to jump between hunks in a buffer.
+Might be work looking at the readme on the vim-gitgutter repo as well because there is some cool extensions that might be useful there
+Fugitive|https://github.com/tpope/vim-fugitive|I use so much less of this than I should, basically it gives you a heap of super powerful Git based commands to do things like blaming and diffing etc.
+Unimpaired|https://github.com/tpope/vim-unimpaired|Give you handy little shortcuts based on `[` and `]` to do things like swap lines and add blank lines above and below etc vim-javascript|https://github.com/pangloss/vim-javascript|For some of that extra syntax highlighting for javascript and improved indenting vim-jsx|https://github.com/mxw/vim-jsx|For some of that extra syntax highlighting for JSX etc. etc.

 ## Custom commands and key remaps in my vimrc